should have a home base from which to explore the world

 We are working to change this, and affordable housing is a big step toward this goal.

 Habitat for Humanity Sunshine Coast is one of more than 1,400 Habitat for Humanity affiliates worldwide sharing a common vision and purpose.
 We are a non-profit housing organization working with families and communities to build safe, decent and affordable homes.
-By offering zero down payment, no-interest mortgages capped at 30 per cent of a family’s income, Habitat for Humanity Sunshine Coast empowers families to achieve stability and self-reliance, so that they can build a better life for themselves and their children.
+By offering zero down payment, no-interest mortgages capped at 30 per cent of a family’s income, Habitat for Humanity Sunshine Coast empowers families to achieve strength, stability and self-reliance, so that they can build a better life for themselves and their children.

 While the Sunshine Coast may not have to deal with gang violence and rough inner-city neighbourhoods, we have our own unique problems that can hold families back.
 A quick glance at the real estate pages of our local newspapers shows that housing prices are soaring as more and more people flee Vancouver’s overheated housing market.
 Compounding the problem is a severe lack of affordable rental housing as landlords put their property up for sale to take advantage of the red-hot housing market.